alexthattalks/examples/README.md

-# UPDATE: Setup Workflow for Recurring Monthly Patching
+# UPDATE 1: Setup Workflow for Recurring Monthly Patching

 This update allows you to setup a workflow that runs the Patching Job Template two times (or more), for each version of RHEL to create filters to lock content in place to a certain date, publish, and promote the content and composite content views.